C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 marketGroups.yaml, metaGroups.yaml, types.yaml, typeMaterials.yaml, and blueprints.yaml.
 The importer finds them by basename regardless of their path inside the ZIP (e.g. sde/fsd/types.yaml works fine).

 == Changelog ==

+= 1.8.2 =
+* Added: Extension hooks `ett_prices_hub_start` and `ett_prices_raw_orders_page` fired during price runs, and `ett_prices_history_results` fired during history runs.
+These allow companion plugins to capture raw order-book and daily history data without making independent ESI calls.
+* Fixed: Output escaping applied to plugin name and GitHub URL in the changelog card. `wp_unslash()` and `absint()` now used consistently for all `$_POST` inputs in private hub AJAX handlers.
+* Fixed: Run history card now populates immediately on page load rather than only after a job completes or the history toggle is opened.
+* Fixed: Stable tag in readme.txt now matches plugin version header.

 = 1.8.1 =
 * Fixed: "Potential Daily Profit" in ETT Reprocess Trading degraded on every scheduled run due to two compounding bugs in the price fetch pipeline.
 First, the `ON DUPLICATE KEY UPDATE` upsert used `GREATEST`/`LEAST` to merge ESI order pages correctly within a single run, but also persisted that aggregation across runs — causing `buy_max` (item cost) to ratchet up and `sell_min` (material revenue) to ratchet down with each execution, permanently compressing margins even when market conditions were stable.
 Second, failed ESI responses (non-200) still wrote `avg_daily_volume = 0` to `ett_market_history`, overwriting previously valid volume figures and silently removing items from results on subsequent runs.